Interrogative Adverbs

 Interrogative Adverbs: Types

-Based on what kind of information an interrogative adverb is looking for, they are categorized into four main groups:
+Based on what kind of information an interrogative adverb inquires about, they are categorized into four main groups:

-The interrogative adverbs of time are the terms 'when, how long, how often' in English.
-They demand time-related information and ask how long, how often, or in which exact time something takes place.
+The interrogative adverbs of time are words that demand time-related information and ask how long, how often, or in which exact time something takes place.
 Here are a few examples:

 Here is a list of interrogative adverbs of time:

-The interrogative adverbs of place ask about the location or place of something.
-The interrogative adverb of place is the term 'where'.
+Interrogative adverbs of place ask about the location or place of something.
+One of the most commonly used interrogative adverbs of place is 'where'.
 Let us take a look at the examples:

 Here is a list of interrogative adverbs of place: